ShivamShashank11/leave-management/README.md

 ### 3. Employee Dashboard (screenshot 3.png)

 ![Employee Dashboard](./IMG/screenshot%203.png)
-This dashboard shows employees their leave applications and their current statuses, as seen in the image.
+This dashboard shows employees their leave applications and their current statuses, as shown in the image.

 ---